-The underwriting agreement provides that the obligations of the underwriters are subject to the delivery of an opinion of our counsel and to various other conditions.
-The underwriters are committed to purchase and pay for all of the shares offered by this prospectus if any of those shares are purchased.
+The underwriting agreement provides that the obligations of the underwriter are subject to the delivery of an opinion of our counsel and to various other conditions.
+The underwriter is committed to purchase and pay for all of the units offered by this prospectus if any of those shares are purchased.

-The representative has advised us that the underwriters propose to offer our shares to the public at the public offering price indicated on the cover page of this prospectus.
-The underwriters may allow selected dealers who are members of the National Association of Securities Dealers, Inc., known as the NASD, concessions, not in excess of \$. per share, of which not in excess of \$. per share may be reallowed to other dealers who are members of the NASD.
+The underwriter has advised us that it proposes to offer the units to the public at the public offering price indicated on the cover page of this prospectus.
+The underwriter may allow selected dealers who are members of the National Association of Securities Dealers, Inc., known as the NASD, concessions, not in excess of \$.24 per unit, of which not in excess of \$.15 per unit may be reallowed to other dealers who are members of the NASD.

-We have granted to the representative an option, exercisable not later than 45 days after the date of this prospectus, to purchase up to 300,000 shares at the public offering price indicated on the cover page of this prospectus, less the underwriting discounts and commissions.
-The representative may exercise this option only to cover over-allotments, if any, made in connection with the sale of the common shares offered by this prospectus.
-If the representative exercises its over-allotment in full, the total price to the public would be \$13,800,000, the total underwriting discounts and commissions would be \$1,380,000 and the total proceeds to us, before payment of the expenses of this offering, would be \$12,420,000.
+We have granted to the underwriter an option, exercisable not later than 45 days after the date of this prospectus, to purchase up to 180,000 additional units at the public offering price indicated on the cover page of this prospectus, less the underwriting discounts and commissions.
+The underwriter may exercise this option only to cover over-allotments, if any, made in connection with the sale of the units offered by this prospectus.
+If the underwriter exercises its over-allotment in full, the total price to the public would be \$8,280,000, the total underwriting discounts and commissions would be \$828,000 and the total proceeds to us, before payment of the expenses of this offering, would be \$7,452,000.

-We have agreed to pay to the representative a non-accountable expense allowance equal to 3% of the gross proceeds from the sale of the shares offered by us, including any securities sold pursuant to the representative's over-allotment option, of which \$50,000 has been paid as of the date of this prospectus.
-We have also agreed to pay all expenses in connection with qualifying the shares offered under the laws of the states as the representative may designate, including expenses of counsel retained for this purpose by the underwriters.
-We estimate our expenses of this offering to be \$2,000,000, including the underwriters' discounts and commission, or \$2,234,000 if the representative's over-allotment option is completely exercised.
+We have agreed to pay to the underwriter a non-accountable expense allowance equal to 3% of the gross proceeds from the sale of the units offered by us, including any securities sold pursuant to the underwriter's over-allotment option, of which \$50,000 has been paid as of the date of this prospectus.
+We have also agreed to pay all expenses in connection with qualifying the units offered under the laws of the states as the underwriter may designate, including expenses of counsel retained for this purpose by the underwriter.
+We estimate our expenses of this offering to be \$1,450,000, including the underwriter discounts and commission, or \$1,590,400 if the underwriter's over-allotment option is completely exercised.